 Church membership was so valuable in supporting both her love and growing understanding of Christian Science.
 She became a Journal-listed practitioner in 1991 and in 1994 she served as a coordinator for The Mother Church to broaden the availability of Science and Health with Key to the Scriptures in communities.
 Her desire to share Christian Science expanded greatly during her years as a Christian Science lecturer from 1997 to 2010, which also led her to attending Normal class in 2003.
-Her deep love for God and mankind continues to grow and she now serves as Clerk of The Mother Church as well as a member of the Christian Science Board of Directors.
+Her deep love for God and mankind continues to grow as she now serves as a member of the Christian Science Board of Directors.

 During college, Robin developed a raised-eyebrow reputation as the only rugby player on the team who didn’t drink -- an outward expression of her commitment to spiritual living and healing in every activity in which she participated.
 While graduating from Williams College Magna Cum Laude and as a member of the Phi Beta Kappa Society, she feels that raising two children with her husband has given her the richest education of all.
 Robin worked in publishing, public radio, and freelance writing before committing full-time to sharing this Science with others.
 In 1999 she began advertising as a practitioner in The Christian Science Journal, and in 2006 became a teacher of Christian Science.
 She has served as a member of the Board of Trustees of The Mary Baker Eddy Library for the Betterment of Humanity, and was a member of the Board of Lectureship from 2007 until 2013 when she was appointed to the Christian Science Board of Directors.